|

 Consciousness - Wikipedia

-Consciousness, at its simplest, is awareness of states or objects either internal to one's self or in one's external environment.
+Consciousness is being aware of something internal to one's self or being conscious of states or objects in one's external environment.
 [1] .
-However, its nature has led to millennia of explanations, analyses, and debate among philosophers, scientists, and theologians.
+It has been the topic of extensive explanations, analyses, and debate among philosophers, scientists, and theologians for millennia.

 Consciousness in Psychology - Verywell Mind